Economics resources for Queensland high school students, teachers, and everyone else

 The PPC represents the maximum output possible with the current amounts of the factors of production.

-In the short-run, factors of production are considered fixed in quantity and quality.
-So the maximum level of output in the short-run woould be any point along the PPC.
+Therefore, the maximum level of output in the short-run would be any point along the PPC.
 But remember: it is a possibility!

 When an economy experiences contractionary economic activity, production levels may decrease, but the PPC doesn't change.

-During an economic downturn (contractionary), firms will respond by reducing output.
-Firms generally want to produce the amount of goods and services to meet demand, but they don't want to have unsold stock sitting in warehouses, or too many staff just standing around.
+During an economic downturn (contractionary economic activity), firms will respond by reducing output.
+Firms generally want to produce only the amount of goods and services to meet demand.
+They don't want to have unsold stock sitting in warehouses.
+Nor do they want to employ staff when there isn't enough work available.
+So they will reduce output to meet demand, and this means that the available factors of production are not fully utilised in creating output.

 In image 2, this change is demonstrated as a shift in output of consumer goods and services from a value of y to a value less than y, and same for capital goods and services (from x to <x).
 Total production has decreased from point A to point B.